lsst-sqre/phalanx/docs/index.rst

 Phalanx: Rubin Observatory Kubernetes Application Configurations
 ################################################################

-Phalanx [#name]_ is a GitOps repository for Rubin Observatory's Kubernetes environment, notably including the Rubin Science Platform deployments like https://data.lsst.cloud.
+Phalanx [#name]_ is a GitOps repository for Rubin Observatory's Kubernetes environments, notably including Rubin Science Platform deployments like https://data.lsst.cloud.
-Using Helm_ and `Argo CD`_, Phalanx defines the configuration of applications in each environment.
+Using Helm_ and `Argo CD`_, Phalanx defines the configurations of applications in each environment.

 This documentation is for Rubin team members that are developing applications and administering Kubernetes clusters.
 Astronomers and other end-users can visit the `Rubin Documentation Portal <https://www.lsst.io>`__ to learn how to use Rubin Observatory's software, services, and datasets.